leetosc/leeto-portfolio/src/pages/posts/deploying-docs-helper.md

 This document outlines the steps taken to deploy the HT Docs Helper application on the ITApps Virtual Machine (VM).
 This can serve as a future reference for similar deployments.

+## Motivation

+In most cases it is easiest to deploy a Next.js app to Vercel.
+They have a very generous free tier and have an extremely nice developer experience.
+It takes less than a minute to get an app deployed with all of features that Vercel provides.

+However, one limitation of the free tier is that the Serverless Function execution time is limited to 10 seconds.
+For AI uses, this is usually not enough, so I had to find an alternative.
+A quick solution was to host it on our VM and get around the function timeout.

 ## Initial Setup

 1. Clone the Repository: First, clone the required repository to your local system.